b469/JavaScript-_Project/README.md

 Dec- 21- 2025 , Adding my Project_6_ternary_operator_constructor,
 Add (This and New Keywords) add some "Nest Function code and JavaScript explaining code

+Dec- 23 2025 , Adding my project_7_scope_time-function, Assing a local variable and a global variable, write a function that includes an "if", else ,else if, write the time_function